rns21/RDK_Documentation/docs/docu/nov05/ccspadvancedsecurity-jan19.md

 The component implements a plugin-based architecture where each security feature (Device Fingerprinting, Safe Browsing, Softflowd, Parental Controls) is handled by dedicated modules with well-defined interfaces.
 The design ensures loose coupling between components while providing centralized configuration management and event coordination.
 The architecture supports both synchronous parameter operations (get/set) and asynchronous event-driven processing for real-time security responses.

-North-bound interactions are handled through RBus messaging for integration with other RDK-B components, WebConfig framework for cloud-based configuration management, and direct TR-181 parameter access for management systems.
+North-bound interactions are handled through RBus/DBus messaging for integration with other RDK-B components, WebConfig framework for cloud-based configuration management, and direct TR-181 parameter access for management systems.
 South-bound interactions utilize IPC mechanisms (sockets, shared memory) for communication with security agents, system calls for kernel module management, and file-based configuration for persistent settings.

-IPC mechanisms are designed based on platform capabilities, with RBus being the preferred method for component-to-component communication on newer platforms, while maintaining [⚠️ DBUS - NEEDS REVIEW: Change to RBus?] compatibility for legacy systems.
+IPC mechanisms are designed based on platform capabilities, with RBus being the preferred method for component-to-component communication on newer platforms, while maintaining DBUS compatibility for legacy systems.
 The design includes fail-safe mechanisms ensuring that security features degrade gracefully when agents are unavailable, and configuration changes are validated before commitment to prevent system instability.

 Data persistence is achieved through a combination of syscfg for persistent configuration storage, temporary files for runtime state management, and WebConfig framework for cloud-synchronized settings.
 The component manages configuration versioning and provides rollback capabilities for failed configuration updates.